jupyterlab/frontends-team-compass/docs/host_guide.rst

 The host should also:

-- Try to log in as the “Project Jupyter” host account during meetings so they can manage the meeting (kicking spammers, muting and recording, etc.), [request access](mailto:security@ipython.org) from the Jupyter Security Team.
+- Try to log in as the “Project Jupyter” host account during meetings so they can manage the meeting (kicking spammers, muting and recording, etc.), `request access <mailto:security@ipython.org>`_ from the Jupyter Security Team.
 - Record the meeting.
 The host starts and stops the recording.
 These are posted to YouTube for the community to view.
-- Try to keep meeting minutes on [the collaborative HackMD document](https://hackmd.io/Y7fBMQPSQ1C08SDGI-fwtg)
+- Try to keep meeting minutes on `the collaborative HackMD document <https://hackmd.io/Y7fBMQPSQ1C08SDGI-fwtg>`_
 - Provide a signal ("Brace yourselves") when starting/stopping recording
 - Kick unwelcome recording bots: Per the Jupyter community page, participants should not record meetings on their own.
 The host should ask participants